MatrixEditor/dementor/docs/source/config/main.rst

     Enables or disables the WinRM service.
 For more details, refer to :ref:`config_winrm`.
     Configuration is the same as described in :ref:`config_http`.

+.. py:attribute:: MSSQL
+    :type: bool
+    :value: true

+    *Maps to* :attr:`config.SessionConfig.msrpc_enabled`

+    .. versionadded:: 1.0.0.dev4

+    Enables or disables the MSSQL service.
+For more details, refer to :ref:`config_mssql`.